BrenKenna/pyanamo/Creating and Managing Workflows.md

 ## Creating Workflow Tables

 Users can create tables, check PyAnamo's Standard Schema, check if they exist and also delete tables.
-The manager is also initialized with the boto3 DynamoDB resource, so that users can "swap" between tables in their region while also being able AWS-DynamoDB code over their tables.
-Making the manager client a "starting off" guide.
+The manager is also initialized with the boto3 DynamoDB resource, so that users can "swap" between tables in their region while also being able to execute AWS Boto3-DynamoDB code over their tables.
+Making the manager client a "*starting off*" guide.

 ```python
 # Import manager client